-- The total capital and operating costs of specialized transportation services; - 2.
-The incremental capital and operating costs of accessible bus systems; - The administrative costs directly attributable to coordinating transportation services for handicapped persons provided by the recipient with those provided by other service providers; - 4.
-The incremental costs of training the recipient's personnel to provide transportation services to handicapped persons; and - 5.
-Any incremental costs associated with providing half-fares for elderly and handicapped persons during nonpeak hours of transportation service operation.
+- 1. The total capital and operating costs of specialized transportation services; - 2.
+The incremental capital and operating costs of accessible bus systems; - 3.
+The administrative costs directly attributable to coordinating transportation services for handicapped persons provided by the recipient with those provided by other service providers; - 4.
+The incremental costs of training the recipient's personnel to provide transportation services to handicapped persons; - 5.
+Any incremental costs associated with providing half-fares for elderly and handicapped persons during nonpeak hours of transportation service operation; and - 6.
+The incremental costs of construction or modification of facilities to enable handicapped persons to transfer readily between accessible bus or specialized transportation service systems and accessible rail systems.

 Only expenditures made specifically to comply with the requirements of the final rule are eligible to be counted toward the maximum expenditure limit.
 Thus, if a recipient chooses to provide a level of transportation service above and beyond what the final rule requires, only the expenditures actually needed to meet the final rule are eligible to be counted.
-With respect to transportation services provided by a recipient which may serve more than just the required physically handicapped persons--such as ambulatory elderly or mentally handicapped persons who would be physically able to use the recipient's regular transit service for the general public--only those expenditures for the service attributable to the transportation of the eligible handicapped persons may be counted in determining whether the recipient has exceeded the cap level of required expenditures.
+With respect to transportation services provided by a recipient which may serve more than just the required handicapped persons--such as ambulatory elderly persons--only those expenditures for the service attributable to the transportation of the eligible handicapped persons may be counted in determining whether the recipient has exceeded the cap level of required expenditures.
 In addition, expenditures for the purchase of vehicles and other major capital expenditures must be annualized over the expected useful life of the item.
 Only that portion of the capital expenditure attributable to a given fiscal year may be counted in determining the recipient's eligible expenses for that year.